omkarkalamkar/jdk-1041/docs/src/knowledge_base/commands/low/assign_resources_command.rst

         a. `'transaction ID'` is removed from the input JSON
         b.
 The command is then invoked on the relevant TMC Subarray Node.

-            - If TMC Subarry node **rejects** assign resources command , command failure is reported as **'RESULT_CODE - FAILED'** on Long Running Command Result attribute of the central node.
+            - If TMC Subarray node **rejects** assign resources command , command failure is reported as **'RESULT_CODE - FAILED'** on Long Running Command Result attribute of the central node.
-            - If TMC Subarry node **accepts** command , central node will wait for command completion.
+            - If TMC Subarray node **accepts** command , central node will wait for command completion.

     9. The Central Node monitors the progress of command via the subarray ObsState transitions and the long running command results :-